benbrastmckie/VSCodium/README.md

 ## [Customization](#Table-of-Contents)

-In order to get a better sense of what the options are within VSCode, click the settings gear in the bottom left corner.
+In order to get a better sense of what the options are within VSCodium, click the settings gear in the bottom left corner.
-By scrolling through, you can explore the many different features that you can change about VSCode where the list will get longer with each plugin that you add.
+By scrolling through, you can explore the many different features that you can change about VSCodium where the list will get longer with each plugin that you add.

 Although the settings menu is a nice way to see all the options at once, this is not the easiest way to _reproduce_ your configuration.
 However, any changes that you make in the settings menu will be stored in the `settings.json` file.
 It is by backing up this file with a Git repository that you can easily reproduce your configuration without having to remember what settings you had before.
-Although you could attempt to backup `settings.json` manually, the Git integration included in VSCode provides an elegant way to stay backed up as you make changes to your configuration.
+Although you could attempt to backup `settings.json` manually, the Git integration included in VSCodium provides an elegant way to stay backed up as you make changes to your configuration.
 Accordingly, the [Git](#Git) section below will describe how to use Git to backup your configuration as well as your academic projects.

 A further avenue for exploring customization is to use ChatGPT.
-For instance, if there is something that you would like to change about VSCode, you can ask ChatGPT what you should include in `settings.json` in order to make that change.
+For instance, if there is something that you would like to change about VSCodium, you can ask ChatGPT what you should include in `settings.json` in order to make that change.
 In case ChatGPT hallucinates, the false setting will not break anything, but rather will be dimmed with a warning that this setting does not exist.
 You may also find helpful tutorials on YouTube.